 It is an important element of our Company's strategy to increase our portfolio, which has a positive impact on our profitability due to economies of scale.
 One indicator of portfolio growth is the growth of insurance premiums, which is our priority goal.
-The second quarter of 2023 is already our second quarter in which our individual quarterly premiums exceeded HUF 10 billion.
-This also means, that our second quarter premiums were 45% higher than a year earlier.
+Our individual quarterly premiums exceeded HUF 10 billion in all quarters of 2023.